hartfordsthistory/hartfordsthistory.github.io/people/meeteer.md

 In the 1880 census, Marshall and Elizabeth are still living on Castro St. Mary (now age 23) is listed as a single music teacher, still living in her father's household.
 Two widows, Elizabeth's sister Mary C Kelly, 68, a "resident", and E Doggett, 40, a boarder from England and also a music teacher, are now also living with the family.
 Mary C Kelly passes away 15 Jun 1880, and is buried in the [Odd Fellows Cemetery San Francisco](https://www.outsidelands.org/odd_fellows.php).
 (And then moved to Greenlawn Memorial Park, Colma.)

-Mary marries Charles H McCurrie on the 29th of June, 1882.
+Mary marries the Englishman Charles H McCurrie on the 29th of June, 1882.
 Charles, who's 35 at the time of the marriage, is a widower - his wife Isabella Britton passed away in Dec 1876, a few scant weeks after the birth of Isabelle Britton McCurrie on 20th September.
-Much of this part of the family remains a little murky, as newspapers weer a bit dodgy.
+Much of this part of the family remains a little murky, as newspapers were a bit dodgy.
 At any rate, Mary and Charles raise Isabelle as their own, much to the confusion of later researchers.

 Charles is a musician and a businessman.
 He seems to have a different direction and occupation in every San Francisco Directory, but from his records it's clear he's a man of letters, and a musician.
 He started a company in 1874 with his friend Weber, "McCurrie, Weber & Co.", publishing sheet music out of San Francisco.
 You can see [an example in the Berkeley archives](https://digicoll.lib.berkeley.edu/record/99930#) (but there are a lot of [other examples](https://library.artstor.org/#/asset/SS7730637_7730637_10278472;prevRouteTS=1680761493981) out there).